Layr-Labs/eigenlayer-contracts/docs/avs/task/TaskMailbox.md

 1. Validates the task exists and hasn't expired or been verified
 2. Calls AVS hook for pre-submission validation
-3. Verifies the certificate based on the configured curve type:
+3. Verifies the certificate based on both curve type and consensus type:
-   - **BN254**: Verifies aggregated BLS signature
+   - **ConsensusType.NONE**:
+     - Validates certificate fields (reference timestamp, message hash, non-empty signature)
+     - Calls certificate verifier to validate signature authenticity
+     - Does NOT enforce any stake threshold requirements
+     - AVS can implement custom consensus logic in `handlePostTaskResultSubmission`
+   - **ConsensusType.STAKE_PROPORTION_THRESHOLD**:
+     - Performs all validations from NONE
-   - **ECDSA**: Verifies individual ECDSA signatures meet threshold
+     - Additionally verifies that signers meet the configured stake threshold
+     - Uses `verifyCertificateProportion` to ensure minimum stake percentage signed
 4. Distributes fees according to fee split configuration
 5. Stores the result and marks task as verified
 6. Calls AVS hook for post-submission handling